dceejay/RedMap/README.md

 Where `opt` can be as per the options file mentioned above - or omitted completely.

+NOTE: for some reason many files converted to pmtiles format fail to load/display.
+In this case you can easily use the tileserver-gl map server either natively or via docker (see below) to serve the pmtiles format file.

 ### Using a Docker Map Server

 I have found the easiest to use mapserver for a decent generic map to be Tileserver-gl.
-It uses mbtiles format maps - for example from [MapTiler Data](https://data.maptiler.com/downloads/planet/).
+It uses mbtiles or pmtiles format maps - for example from [MapTiler Data](https://data.maptiler.com/downloads/planet/).
 You can download your mbtiles file into a directory and then from that directory run
 ```
 docker run --name maptiler -d -v $(pwd):/data -p 1884:8080 maptiler/tileserver-gl -p 8080 --mbtiles yourMapFile.mbtiles
 ```
 and use a url like `"url": "http://localhost:1884/styles/basic-preview/{z}/{x}/{y}.png"`

+This also works for pmtiles format map files.

-Other more traditional map servers include containers like https://hub.docker.com/r/camptocamp/mapserver, then assuming you have the mapfile 'my-app.map' in the current working directory, you could mount it as:
+Other more traditional map servers include containers like https://hub.docker.com/r/camptocamp/mapserver,  which then assuming you have the mapfile 'my-app.map' in the current working directory, you could mount it as:
 ```
 docker run -d --name camptocamp -v $(pwd):/etc/mapserver/:ro -p 1881:80 camptocamp/mapserver
 ```